 In the early 2000s Teresa and I owned a house with an unfinished basement that we wanted to finish.
 As we discussed it more and more, I decided to investigate whether I was going to hire a contractor or swing the hammer myself.

-Pretty quickly I decided that I did not have the money to hire someone to do finish the basement.
+Pretty quickly I decided that I did not have the money to hire someone to finish the basement.
 The tens of thousands of dollars it would cost was simply out of my budget.

 Given that I don’t have a handy bone in my body, I went back and forth multiple times debating whether or not I had the skills necessary to do a good job myself.